alykoshin/express-queue/README.md

 app.use(queue({ activeLimit: 2, queuedLimit: -1 }));
 // activeLimit - max request to process simultaneously
 // queuedLimit - max requests in queue until reject (-1 means do not reject)
+// rejectHandler - handler to call when queuedLimit is reached (see below)
 //
 // May be also:
 // app.get('/api', queue({ activeLimit: 2, queuedLimit: -1})